 - From the Add Rule drop-down menu, select available capability and specify its value.

-For example, you can specify the number of read operations per second for the vVols objects.
+For example, you can specify the number of read operations per second for the Virtual Volumes objects.

 You can include as many rules as you need for the selected storage entity.
-Verify that the values you provide are within the range of values that the vVols datastore advertises.
+Verify that the values you provide are within the range of values that the Virtual Volumes datastore advertises.

 - To fine-tune your placement request further, click the Tags tab and add a tag-based rule.

 Tag-based rules can filter datastores by including or excluding specific placement criteria.
-For example, your VM storage policy can include vVols datastores located in Taxes and California, but exclude datastores located in Nevada.
+For example, your VM storage policy can include Virtual Volumes datastores located in Texas and California, but exclude datastores located in Nevada.

 - (Optional) Define rules to configure datastore-specific services.

 The data services, such as encryption, caching, or replication, are offered by the storage.
-The VM storage policy that references data services, requests these services for the VM when the VM is placed to the vVols datastore.
+The VM storage policy that references data services, requests these services for the VM when the VM is placed to the Virtual Volumes datastore.

 - Click the tab for the data service category, for example, Replication.